crespohector/welcome-to-mod-7/README.md

 ## Appropriate Project Themes

 When picking your capstone project theme use common sense and think about it from the perspective of a recruiter and your future career coach.
 Our goal is not to censor your creativity or discourage you but we do have an official policy on appropriate project themes linked below.
-Recently, the most common issues are with projects related to weed / cannabis.
+Recently, the most common issues have been with projects related to weed/cannabis.
 We can't approve projects related to these themes because of federal legality, but that doesn't mean you can't pursue these projects after capstones.

 * [Project Theme Expectations](https://github.com/tombetthauser/module-7-welcome/blob/main/Project%20Theme%20Expectations%20-%20Student%20Facing%20Discussion.pdf)